 Not satisfied with that answer, the young man asked again about the specific relationships the mayor had built that would help ground any fixes in the community and make them more sustainable over time.
-Garcetti looked to the coordinator for GRYD — the office of Gang Reduction and Youth Development that runs the Summer Night Lights programs and other intervention work (and which has sometimes been seen by some as being overly bureaucratic and/or not able to play well with others) — to ask how many groups they were working with now on those issues.
+Garcetti looked to the coordinator for GRYD – the office of Gang Reduction and Youth Development that runs the Summer Night Lights programs and other intervention work (and which has sometimes been characterized as overly bureaucratic and/or not able to play well with others) – to ask how many groups they were working with now on those issues.
 Around thirty groups, came the answer.

 Instead of taking a moment to elaborate on what that meant in practice, however, Garcetti passed the mic to Metro’s new CEO, Phil Washington.

 And, yes, that was just about as awkward a transition as it sounds.